myrrlyn/oeuvre/aurbis-1-musical.md

 C,E,G make a third, and so I wanted some of the more basic gods in there.
-Arkay, life/death, and Stendarr, mercy and fortitude, fit well with the “feel” of the CEG chord (it is strong and works very well, but not very “pretty”)
+Arkay, life/death, and Stendarr, mercy and fortitude, fit well with the “feel” of the CEG chord (it is strong and works very well, but not very “pretty”).

 F, however is a pretty note, and so that’s where Kyne went.
 F is also the third Important note of the scale (F, G, and A are basically the stars of the show).